 The Reapers were again deployed in the subsequent Operation Barkhane (2014), which covered the Sahel region in Northern Africa.
-Impressed with the Reapers’ performance, France is committed to acquire nine additional Reapers by 2019.
+Impressed with the Reapers’ performance, France was committed to acquire nine additional Reapers by 2019.
 On the 5th of September 2017, French Minister of the Armed Forces, Florence Parly, announced the decision to arm French surveillance drones, beginning with the Medium-Altitude Long-Endurance (MALE) MQ-9 Reapers operated by the Air Force 1/33 Belfort Drone Squadron.
 However, the French Ministry of Defense has not taken a legal position on how to use the armed drones.
 Notably, there has been little public debate around French armed drone operations